xy-241/CS-Notes/content/Database/Postgres.md

 - A popular relational database
 - Grab a free postgres db with [[#Neon DB]]!
 - Obtain the Postgres Version using `SELECT version();`

+>[!tip] Resolving PostgreSQL pg_dump server version mismatch
+> The newer version of Postgres isn't included in a lot of the [[Package Manager]], you need to add the package repository in manually!
+You can find many online tutorials on this, [here](https://vishalvyas.com/how-to-resolve-pg-dump-error-aborting-because-of-server-version-mismatch/) is one for APT package manager.

 ## Postgres Migration
 ---